Understanding the Notary Glossary Understanding the Notary Glossary

 Representative Capacity: Acting on behalf of another person or entity in a legal or official capacity, such as an attorney-in-fact, executor, or corporate officer.
 Notaries must ensure that individuals signing in a representative capacity have the authority to do so.

 Representative Signer: An individual authorized to sign documents on behalf of another person or entity.
-Notaries must verify the representative signer’s authority and ensure that the signature is for a legitimate purpose and following the represented party’s wishes.
+Notaries must verify the representative signer’s authority and ensure that the signature is for a legitimate purpose and follows the represented party’s wishes.

-Satisfactory Evidence: Reliable means of identification that a notary uses to verify a signer’s identity.
+Satisfactory Evidence: A Reliable means of identification that a notary uses to verify a signer’s identity.
 This may include government-issued identification documents or the oath of a credible witness known to both the notary and the signer.

 Seal of Notary: An official stamp or embosser used by a notary to endorse documents, providing a physical symbol of the notary’s presence and authentication of the signatures and contents of the document.